Supercomputers Architecture for Artificial Intelligence

 - Exercise 09: First contact with deep learning

-- Exercise 11: Using a supercomputer for deep learning training
+- Exercise 11: Using supercomputers for training Deep Learning models

 Office: Mòdul C6- 217 (second floor)